d-bl/GroundForge/Spiders.md

 ## Spiders with an eye
 > [4x2 legs][sh2], [4x3 legs][sh3], [4x4 legs][sh4]

-Please note: to get a clear eye in te middle, the stiches in the eye of the spider have to be chosen like the example for the 4x3 legged spider.
+Please note: to get a clear eye in te middle, the stitches in the eye of the spider have to be chosen like the example for the 4x3 legged spider.

 [sh2]: https://d-bl.github.io/GroundForge/index.html?m=5-5-%0A-5-5%3Bbricks%3B24%3B24%3B0%3B0&s1=ctc%20B2%3Drctclctcr%20D2%3Dlctcrctcl
 [sh3]: https://d-bl.github.io/GroundForge/index.html?m=5-5-5-%0A-5---5%0A5-C-B-%0A-5-5-5%0A5-5-5-%3Bbricks%3B24%3B24%3B0%3B0&s1=ctc%20E5%3Dctcrctc%20A5%3Dctclctc%20D1%3Dctcll%20B2%3Dctcll%20C3%3Dctctt%20B1%3Dctcrr%20D2%3Dctcrr